artforme/EWallet/README.md

-# eWallet Application Testing Guide
+# EWallet Application Testing Guide

-Welcome to the testing guide for the eWallet application.
-This README provides instructions on how to download the Docker image for eWallet and includes a list of commands to interact with the app.
+Welcome to the testing guide for the EWallet application.
+This README provides instructions on how to download the Docker image for EWallet and includes a list of commands to interact with the app.

 ## Download the Application

-To get started with testing the eWallet app, you'll need to download the Docker image.
-Execute the following command in your terminal to pull the latest version of the eWallet Docker image:
+To get started with testing the EWallet app, you'll need to download the Docker image.
+Execute the following command in your terminal to pull the latest version of the EWallet Docker image:

 ```cmd
 docker pull artforme/ewallet:latest